Saaniya19/Wigner-Function/README.md

 # Wigner-Function
-The first interactive, 3D model of a quantum probability function, called the Wigner Function, graphed on a torus shape.
+The first interactive, 3D model of a quantum probability function, called the Wigner Function, graphed on a toroidal lattice.

+This program was coded by Saaniya Saraf and the project was lead by UWaterloo Professor Robert Mann and graduate student Jack Davis.

 This is a function/map of the probability of existance of a particle at a certain position and with a certain spin.